Hot Spots on Dogs

 Owners often ask what causes hot spots on dogs because the trigger can be surprisingly ordinary: a flea bite, a matted patch after swimming, a collar rub, or seasonal itch.
 Allergies and underlying itch conditions can make the skin more reactive and more likely to spiral into a hot spot dog flare (Bilgiç B, 2025).

-Hot spots are often called “acute moist dermatitis.”
-The name fits: the surface is damp, inflamed, and irritated, and the coat around it can feel tacky.
-A hot spot on dogs treatment works best when it addresses the moisture and the self-trauma at the same time—dry the area, protect it from licking, and reduce the itch that keeps restarting the cycle.
+Hot spots are formally called 'acute moist dermatitis,' and the name fits exactly: the surface is damp, inflamed, and irritated, and the coat around it feels tacky.
+Treatment works best when it tackles the moisture and the self-trauma at the same time — dry the area, protect it from licking, and quiet the itch that keeps restarting the cycle.

-It’s also important to recognize what a hot spot is not.
-It isn’t always a simple “rash,” and it isn’t always just allergies.
-Sometimes it’s the visible consequence of a small wound, a bite, or a hidden mat that pulled on the skin.
+It also helps to know what a hot spot is not.
+It isn't always a simple 'rash,' and it isn't always allergies — sometimes it's the visible aftermath of a small wound, a bite, or a hidden mat tugging the skin.
 If the area is painful, oozing, or rapidly enlarging, treat it as time-sensitive and involve your veterinarian.

 Common Triggers: Answering What Causes Hot Spots on Dogs